zer0-os/zNS/access-control.md

 Reference Code https://github.com/zer0-os/zNS/pull/18/

+**Goal**
+Identify optimal access control strategies for zNS administratators and consumers for the current suite of functionality.
+(Subdomains excluded)

 **Abstract**
-Goal: Identify an appropriate level of access control for zNS administration and its consumers for the current suite of functionality.
-This does not include subdomain minting.

-This analysis assumes a few guiding architecture principles of zNS
+This analysis assumes a few guiding architecture principles of zNS.

 1. Maximize User Ownership:  Operations on entities within zNS are owned (and also the responsibility of) the user.
 2. Open: Inspection of code yields confidence that these are the building blocks of a decentralized system to associate a domain with any type of content.
 This means Zero Administrator access should be limited to operations required to maintain integrity of the system for all users.